mcnuttandrew/critical-hci-vis-class/src/index.md

 **Make a zine!** Like the essay option, this should cover a topic or topics relevant to the course, but be presented in a zine-style format.
 The length, content, and complexity should be appropriate to being a medium work.

-### **Small** (1 points)
+### **Small** (0-1 points)

 **Draw a postcard!** Make a visual representation of a paper we've read.
 This can be a short lightweight visual abstract or some more in-depth.
 Use both sides.
 It should be enlightening to read.

-### **Tiny** (0-0.5 points)
+**Help the course!** Suggest a reading not currently covered by the syllabus.
+If it is sufficiently interesting, we'll bring it into the course.
+Credit will only given for readings that are used in the course.

+## Required Activities (5 points)

-**Respond to something we've read!** This is something you should be doing for everything you read anyway, so you might as well get credit.
+**Respond to the reading** This is something you should be doing for everything you read anyway, so you might as well get credit.
 No credit for obvious AI generated responses.
-This is the only assignment with a deadline, it must be turned in before the class.
+This is the only assignment with a deadline, it must be turned in physically in class.

+**Show up to class**

 **Make a plan!** This course has a very loose structure that can make it easy to get lost.
 Write down a plan in a markdown file of what assignments you plan to do and when.
-This isn't binding, but it's a good idea to have a plan. **This is a required assignment**
+This isn't binding, but it's a good idea to have a plan.

-**Help the course!** Suggest a reading not currently covered by the syllabus.
-If it is sufficiently interesting, we'll bring it into the course.
-Credit will only given for readings that are used in the course.

 ## Notes and clarifications